LiuWenJia-ops/PresentationInCam/README.md

     - Enhanced the precision of [robot-assisted surgery](https://en.wikipedia.org/wiki/Robot-assisted_surgery) [[22\]](https://en.wikipedia.org/wiki/Artificial_intelligence_in_healthcare#cite_note-22)
     - (接下来我会着重介绍以下三个主题...

 ## Personal Scope

-* Challenges in medical diagnosis
+- Challenges in medical diagnosis

-* AI in early dedection of cancer
+- AI in early dedection of cancer

-  * a deep learning algorithm to diagnose skin cancer
+  - a deep learning algorithm to diagnose skin cancer

-* AI in Pathology
+- AI in Pathology

-  * a deep learning algorithm to observe biopsy
+  - a deep learning algorithm to observe biopsy

-* Some concluding thoughts on diagnostic AI
+- Some concluding thoughts on diagnostic AI

 ## Summary

-* Review of the above three
+- Review of the above three
-* Something about AI itself
+- Something about AI itself
-  * Why do we want AI?
+  - Why do we want AI?
-    * liberate and expand the productive forces
+    - liberate and expand the productive forces
-    * some philosophy views
+    - some philosophy views
-  * It's moving forward, but still a long way to go -- deep learning as an example
+  - It's moving forward, but still a long way to go -- deep learning as an example
-    * Increasing dataset sizes
+    - Increasing dataset sizes
-    * Increasing Number of connections per neuron
+    - Increasing Number of connections per neuron
-    * Increasing Neuron network size
+    - Increasing Neuron network size
-    * Decreasing error rate
+    - Decreasing error rate
-* Something about Al's future
+- Something about Al's future
-  * Scientific fiction / movies
+  - Inspiration from Scientific fiction / movies / games --- "They are not only stories, but maybe out future."
+    - Isaac Asimov's "Three Laws of Robotics" in _I, Robot_
+      1. A robot may not injure a human being or, through inaction, allow a human being to come to harm.
+      2. A robot must obey orders given it by human beings except where such orders would conflict with the First Law.
+      3. A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.
+    - Enhanced Turing test from Nathan in _Ex Machina_
+      - Turing test can't judge real intelligence
+      - communicate with human face to face
+      - Emotion
+    - _Doraemon_ and _Detroit: Become Human_
+      - Harmony or Revolution?
+  - What we've prepared
-* Back to healthcare industry
+- Back to healthcare industry